Siciliana

 The siciliana /it/ or siciliano (also known as sicilienne /fr/ or ciciliano) is a musical style or genre often included as a movement within larger pieces of music starting in the Baroque period.
 It is in a slow 6/8 or 12/8 time with lilting rhythms, making it somewhat resemble a slow jig or tarantella, and is usually in a minor key.
 It was used for arias in Baroque operas, and often appears as a movement in instrumental works.
-Loosely associated with Sicily, the siciliana evokes a pastoral mood, and is often characterized by dotted rhythms that can distinguish it within the broader musical genre of the pastorale.
+Originating from Sicily, the siciliana evokes a pastoral mood, and is often characterized by dotted rhythms that can distinguish it within the broader musical genre of the pastorale.

 History and notable examples

-In a 2006 book, Raymond Monelle found musicologists' attempts to trace the style to any authentic tradition in Sicily inconclusive, though he did trace its origins back to Italian Renaissance madrigals from the 1500s, in triple time with dotted rhythms.
-These madrigal rhythms may themselves derive from the dactylic hexameter of the epic poetry of ancient Greece and Rome.
+Investigations by Ottavio Tiby demonstrate the definitive Sicilian roots of the siciliana, tracing it back to 14th-century poetic-musical compositions inspired by the island's folk songs.
+Over four centuries, this original matrix—characterized by intense, pathetic passion—evolved by merging with the strambotto during the Renaissance and recitar cantando in the 17th century, before codifying into the Baroque instrumental form.
+Tiby also disproves its origin from a country dance, noting that the island's folk dances are markedly fast and lively.
+Although Raymond Monelle earlier attempts to trace the style to Sicily inconclusive — hypothesizing instead that it originated from Italian Renaissance madrigals (these madrigal rhythms may themselves derive from the dactylic hexameter of the epic poetry of ancient Greece and Rome) — studies have shown that the genre is named 'siciliana' in reference both to its actual geographical provenance and to the pastoral tradition of ancient Greek poetry, which had a recognized precursor in Theocritus of Syracuse.

 Baroque era

-The siciliana was firmly established as a signifier of a pastoral context in the operas of Sicilian-born Alessandro Scarlatti, though only two of his slow arias in 12/8 are actually titled "aria siciliana" in the scores.
+The siciliana was firmly established as a signifier of a pastoral context in the operas of Sicilian-born Alessandro Scarlatti — who inherited the musical influences of his native Palermo and transmitted them to the Neapolitan School, establishing its birth and massive European success — though only two of his slow arias in 12/8 are actually titled "aria siciliana" in the scores.
 Monelle notes that the texts of Scarlatti's siciliana arias are generally lamenting and melancholic.
 Several written references to the genre are known from earlier in the 1600s; and sicilianas are described in musical dictionaries since 1703.

 Further examples of Baroque sicilianas are found in J. S. Bach's music: for instance, in his Sonata in G minor for solo violin, BWV 1001, in his Sonata in E-flat for flute and harpsichord, BWV 1031, and in his Concerto in E for harpsichord and strings, BWV 1053.
 Other well-known Baroque sicilianas are: the middle movement of Antonio Vivaldi's Concerto Grosso, Op.
 3, No. 11, from L'estro armonico (which Bach then transcribed as his Concerto in D minor for organ, BWV 596), the first movement of Giuseppe Tartini's "Devil's Trill Sonata" for violin, and the last movement of Arcangelo Corelli's Christmas Concerto, Op.
 6, No. 8.